bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/_index.md

 ## FAQ

-**Why do I need another third-party codegen tool?
-We have already the [official generator](https://github.com/asyncapi/generator)**
+### Why do I need another third-party codegen tool?
+We have already the [official generator](https://github.com/asyncapi/generator)

+**Long story short**: this one provides more features and protocols, and it has written in Go.

-The official generator is quite specific for most cases.
+The official generator is quite specific for many cases.
-At the moment, it produces the code only for the Watermill framework, but not everyone uses the Watermill in their projects.
+At the moment, it produces the Go code bound with Watermill framework, but not everyone uses the Watermill in their projects.
 Also, it supports only the AMQP protocol.

+Instead, `go-asyncapi`:

+* produces framework-agnostic code with the standard Go library as single dependency.
+* supports more
-`go-asyncapi` produces framework-agnostic code with the standard Go library as single dependency.
-It supports many [protocols]({{< relref "/docs/features#protocols" >}}) and many specific AsyncAPI entities, such as bindings, correlation ids, server variables, etc.
+[protocols]({{< relref "/docs/features#protocols" >}}) and more specific AsyncAPI entities, such as bindings, correlation ids, server variables, etc.

-`go-asyncapi` contains the simple clients for all supported protocols based on popular libraries.
-They are modular, so you can use them directly or as a base for your own implementation.
-Or don't use them at all if you don't need them.
+* contains the pluggable minimal clients for all supported protocols based on popular libraries.

-And finally, `go-asyncapi` is written in Go, so you don't need node.js or Docker or similar tools to run the generator.
+* written in Go, so no need to have node.js or Docker or similar tools to run the generator.

+*Another reason is that I don't know JavaScript well.
+And I'm not sure that if we want to support all AsyncAPI features, the existing template would not be rewritten from the ground.*

-**How can I customize the generated code templates?**
+### How can I customize the generated code templates?

 `go-asyncapi` has many ways to customize the generated code, see the command line flags and `x-` fields description.

 However, unlike the more common approach for other codegen tools that use templates, the `go-asyncapi` uses the [jennifer](https://github.com/dave/jennifer) library.
 This approach is less customizable by user, but more flexible.
-It's easier to make support of AsyncAPI specification more complete this way and deal with complex documents with plenty of interlinked objects.
+It's easier to make support of AsyncAPI specification more complete this way and to deal with complex documents with plenty of interlinked objects.

-But still, user templates feature in some reduced form is planned.
+But still, user template support in some reduced form is a planned feature.

 ## Alternatives